sinclairzx81/signature/readme.md

 note: in this example, the map() function should assume the role of mapping the given arguments into the correct type.
 The above string and array mapping "should" be type checked also.
 This is not done here.
-Future revisions of signature-ts may runtime array checking.
+Future revisions of signature-js may runtime array checking.

 ## typescript overloading